p2pu/reports/_reports/1_berlin/index.markdown

 thumbnail-contrib: Sight of the Berliner Dom by João Menezes, CC BY SA
 featured-image: bgheader-berlin.jpg
 featured-image-contrib: Sight of the Berliner Dom by João Menezes, CC BY SA
+description: 'In 2012, we decided to try running a pop-up office for 1 month.
+This report documents the set-up, experience and evaluation of the pop-up.
+Distributed working is becoming increasingly popular, particularly in the non-profit and tech worlds, where staff with expertise may be located in several countries.
+While this model has many benefits, it also present a unique set of challenges.
+It is our hope that this report provides useful guidelines for other virtual organisations who might want to run short-term offices, and a face-to-face model for other global, distributed communities.'
 ---
 * This needs to pe right after the end of front matter of the template, since it is rendering the navigation.